-Your locomotive is equipped with two neoprene rubber traction tires on the middle axle of each drive truck.
+Your locomotive is equipped with two neoprene rubber traction tires on each power truck.
 While these tires are extremely durable and long-lasting there may arise a time where they will need to be replaced.
-Should this occur, you will need to remove the trucks from the chassis and the trucksides from the trucks in order to slip the new tire over the grooved drive wheel.
-Figures 7 and 8 identify the screws necessary to remove the body and trucks from the chassis.
+Should this occur, you will need to remove the trucks and truck sides on the truck block from the chassis in order to slip the new tire over the grooved drive wheel.
+We suggest you follow the disassembly instructions found in Fig. 9 to dissemble the chassis and truck blocks from the body.